ULHPC/tutorials/deep_learning/huggingface/README.md

 Some HuggingFace LLM requires extra permission such as Meta's Llama2 LLM named `meta-llama/Llama-2-7b-hf`.
 To use them, you need to follow those steps:

 * 1 Create an account on https://huggingface.co/
-* Ask permission for a given LLM (example "meta-llama/Llama-2-7b-hf":  ) .
+* Ask permission for a given LLM (example: https://huggingface.co/meta-llama/Llama-2-7b-hf ) .
 You will receive notification from 24h to 48h.
 * Generate a "read" token: https://huggingface.co/settings/tokens and copy the token.
 * Call the command: `huggingface-cli login --token <your_token_pasted>`